AZYDEVE/apartment_search/README.md

 ### Instructions to build:
 - git clone the files
-- npm install in root folder
+- npm install in the root folder
+- type npm run dev to start the backend server
 - npm install in the Front-react folder
-- npm install in the front-react folder
+- type yarn start to start the front end
 - go to localhoust://3000/ to see the web application.

 ### Instructions for using the web app: